telerik/blazor-docs/components/stacklayout/layout.md

 ## VerticalAlign

 The `VerticalAlign` parameter controls the alignment of the items in the `TelerikStackLayout` based on the Y axis.
-Takes a member of the `StackLayoutVerticalAlign` enum.:
+Takes a member of the `StackLayoutVerticalAlign` enum:

 * `Top`